 It’s in the pull down menu under AWARDS.
-You download a copy of the Scoring Criteria document we give all of our judges.
+You can download a copy of the Scoring Criteria document we give all of our judges.
 Our scoring system is completely open and transparent—you can see exactly what we look at and how many possible points we assign.
-(To the best of our knowledge, no other Web competition offers this much disclosure, by the way.)
-Please be aware that we have implemented the most significant changes to our scoring ever this year.
-For 20 years we made small, incremental changes and finally it was time to rethink the scoring to make sure we were keeping up with all the changes in self-service website.
+(To the best of our knowledge, no other Web competition offers this much disclosure, by the way).
 Please read the scoring carefully and email us if you have any questions.

 Some of the Scoring Criteria don’t Apply to Our Site.
 Will We be at a Disadvantage?

 Not necessarily.
-In fact, we’ve never seen a site that excelled in all 25 of our performance metrics, or that even offered all of the features we measure.
+In fact, we’ve never seen a site that excelled in all 25 of our performance metrics, and some don’t even offer all of the features we measure.
 Bear in mind also that our scoring system measures the quality of feature implementation, not just the checklist presence of a feature.
 A site that does an excellent job of implementing a shorter list of features will generally out-perform a site that does a poor job of implementing many features.
 Also, this year we will be making awards to sites that have outstanding features, but may not have high overall scores, so there are still chances to receive an award.
 In fact, our judges will also look outside of the actual scoring criteria for nominees, so new innovations can be recognized.